Judicial officers of the Republic of Singapore: Judicial officers of the State Courts

 The State Courts of Singapore are the District Courts, Magistrates' Courts, Coroners' Courts, Small Claims Tribunals and Employment Claims Tribunals.

 The most senior judge of the State Courts is the Presiding Judge, who is a judge or judicial commissioner of the Supreme Court appointed by the President, acting on the advice of the Cabinet and upon the Chief Justice's recommendation.
 They have overall responsibility for the administration of the State Courts.
 The Presiding Judge may act as a judge in any State Court and exercise all the jurisdiction, power and privileges of a State Courts judge, while also sitting in the High Court or Court of Appeal.
 Justice See Kee Oon was appointed as Presiding Judge in 2014.
 The Presiding Judge is assisted by a Deputy Presiding Judge, who is also the Registrar of the State Courts.
 The other senior judicial officers are the principal district judges.

 Qualifications

 For a person to be appointed to be or to act as a District Judge, they must have been for not less than seven years a qualified person as defined in section 2 of the Legal Profession Act (see above).
-For a Magistrate, the corresponding period is one year.
+For a Magistrate, the corresponding period is three years.

 The Registrar, Senior Deputy Registrar and Deputy Registrars are generally also required to be qualified persons within the meaning of the Legal Profession Act, although they are not required to have that status for any minimum period of time.
 However, the Chief Justice may, at their discretion, appoint any person who is not a qualified person under that Act.